KangOxford/Policy-Transformer/README.md

-# DecisionTransformer
+# Transformer
-DecisionTransformer in Reinforcement Learning
+Transformer in Reinforcement Learning
 * casts the problem of RL as conditional sequence modeling
 * comparison
     * traditional: fit value functions or compute policy gradients